 When writing your cover letter, there are other final touches you want to consider.

 - Your cover letter and resumé should complement each other, so use similar visual elements on each document, including identical fonts and matching layouts.
+Check out Venngage’s cover letter maker that allows you to customize your design based on your industry.

 - Address your cover letter to the specific hiring manager, rather than “To Whom It May Concern.”
 This will help personalize the letter, but also prove you can do your research.
 If the hiring manager’s name is not clear, consider contacting the company’s human resources department to find the appropriate employee.